 In 1771 a disagreement over tax triggered the Boston Tea Party.
 But what sustained America’s War of Independence was the underlying principle of whether Great Britain had the right to tax its colonies.
 And it was principles, not tax rates, that were enshrined in the eventual Declaration of Independence:

 “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights… That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it.”

-It was principles (“No person may be held indefinitely without trial”) that led Britain’s barons to stand up to their bullying king and demand the new laws of Magna Carta.
+It was principles (“No person may be held indefinitely without trial”) that led Britain’s barons to stand up to their bully king and demand the historic new laws of Magna Carta.

-People will take urgent action to uphold the principles they believe in.
+People take action to uphold principles.

 So as well as telling your audience what you want them to do, tell them why it matters, the principles it upholds, the ideals it stands for.

 Then they will help you build your vision, because in doing so they will be building themselves.

 What are the greater principles that underpin and drive the work you do each day?
 What do you serve that is larger than yourself?
 What kind of a world are you creating?
 Is that how you want to be spending your life?

 Adapted from Inner Leadership: tools for building inspiration in times of change.